PASTAplus/PEP/peps/pep-7.md

 **User management**.
 Integrating user-managed EDI profiles will streamline how EDI software applications identifies and interacts with users (e.g., notifications) based on information held within their profile.

 **Group management**.
-Allowing users to create and manage their onwn groups will reduce the time and complexitity required to manage access control rules (ACRs) for individual users.
+Allowing users to create and manage their own groups will reduce the time and complexity required to manage access control rules (ACRs) for individual users.

 **Identity mapping**.
 Mapping external IdP identities to a single user profile will allow users to authenticate with different IdPs, but use the same EDI "user profile" identity within the EDI application ecosystem.

 **Authentication Tokens**.
 Replacing the PASTA Authentication Token with a JSON Web Token (JWT), an industry standard authentication token that is supported by many different SDK libraries and tools, will simplify the process of building and parsing tokens, while seamlessly extending the schema capabilities of the token structure.

 **Programmable Access Control**.
-Programmable access control rules (ACRs) will allow administrators and users to dynamically create and modify ACRs for resources, whithout relying on pre-defined ACRs in static form (e.g., EML document, service file, or software).
+Programmable access control rules (ACRs) will allow administrators and users to dynamically create and modify ACRs for resources, without relying on pre-defined ACRs in static form (e.g., EML document, service file, or software).

 **Accept deprecation of EML 2.2.0 `<access>` element**.
 Pivot from using the EML `<access>` element from within the main body of the EML to recognizing them in the schema-free `<additionalMetadata>` element of EML, thereby preserving the ability to pre-define ACRs within the EML document.

 **Identity API Keys**.
-Adopting API keys for users to identify themselves when using REST API methods within the EDI application ecosystem allows autonomy for workflows and ohter software that require authentication to access resources without having to repeatedly sign-in through a web browser.
+Adopting API keys for users to identify themselves when using REST API methods within the EDI application ecosystem allows autonomy for workflows and other software that require authentication to access resources without having to repeatedly sign-in through a web browser.

 # Background

 There are currently five EDI applications that use some form of IAM:

 1. **Authentication Service** - Performs user authentication through one internal IdP and four external Oauth-IdPs (see Table 1 below), returning an authentication token to the client.
-2. **Core data repostiory (PASTA)** - Consumes identity credentials in exchange for an authentication token from the Authentication Service and performs internal authorization for repository web-service REST API methods and data package resources.
+2. **Core data repository (PASTA)** - Consumes identity credentials in exchange for an authentication token from the Authentication Service and performs internal authorization for repository web-service REST API methods and data package resources.
 3. **Data Portal** - Consumes identity credentials in exchange for an authentication token from the Authentication Service or redirects to the Authentication Service for Oauth authentication and stores the returned authentication tokens for future interactions with the data repository.
 In addition, privileged identities are allowed to execute restricted functionality in the Data Portal web application.
-4. **ezEML** - Consumes identity credentials in exchange for an authentication token from the Authentication Service or redirects to the Authentication Service for Oauth authenticationd; stores the unique user identity extracted from the authentication token in a web session for authorization to local metadata resources.
+4. **ezEML** - Consumes identity credentials in exchange for an authentication token from the Authentication Service or redirects to the Authentication Service for Oauth authentication; stores the unique user identity extracted from the authentication token in a web session for authorization to local metadata resources.
 5. **Dashboard** - Performs local user authentication through the internal (LDAP) IdP by way of an LDAP bind for authorization to restricted functionality in the web application.

 EDI uses five different identity providers (IdPs) to authenticate users (Table 1).
 Successful authentication returns a unique IdP identifier that is stored in a newly minted PASTA authentication token (Listing 1).
 The authentication token is digitally signed to ensure integrity and can be passed to an EDI application as proof of the user's identity.
 Authentication tokens are short-lived (less than one day) and must be regenerated regularly to provide service continuity.
-The core data repostiory (PASTA), Data Portal, and ezEML all rely on the Authentication Service to validate a user's identity.
-Only the Dashboard directly authenticates a subset of adminstrator users by performing an LDAP bind to the EDI LDAP, by-passing the Authentication Service completely.
+The core data repository (PASTA), Data Portal, and ezEML all rely on the Authentication Service to validate a user's identity.
+Only the Dashboard directly authenticates a subset of administrator users by performing an LDAP bind to the EDI LDAP, by-passing the Authentication Service completely.

 | Identity Provider | Unique Identifier  | Example                                            |
 |-------------------|--------------------|----------------------------------------------------|